 Real-life consultations will rarely see undivided support.
 A successful consultation invites critical voices, too.
 Balance of sentiment is an exciting component of the consultative process.
 With the advance of technology in artificial intelligence and machine learning, grouping similar views provide a way to quantify these qualitative elements and "humanise" the reporting.
 Close analyses of the responses can also help identify outliers or duplicate responses; even where unique email addresses are required, people are adept at finding ways to influence outcomes they care about.

-The share of actions attributable to community consultations is the ultimate success factor for meaningful consultation.
-Consultation platforms, such as PlaceChangers, make it easy to keep track of queries you get on your project and help you see any areas that aren't clear, need more explanation or need improvement.
+Perhaps the most important community consultation success measure is the number of actionable responses.
+These are the responses that influence the planning process directly, such as suggestions that lead to design modifications or additional impact mitigation strategies.
+Consultation platforms like PlaceChangers, which offer advanced proposal maps and guided tours, empower design teams to easily gather and understand feedback.
+These tools also streamline tracking project queries, helping to identify unclear areas, address questions, and highlight aspects that need further explanation or improvement.
 A consultation process can serve to assess the process itself and the ease of communication between the authority or firm and the community.
 It will also highlight how well the project team can communicate their ideas and proposals to the public.

 Conclusion: Going further with clear public consultation success measures